3 Ways To Relieve Foot Pain

 - Repair, recycle, or toss out worn shoes when appropriate.

 - Routinely resize your feet to ensure a proper fit of your new shoes.

 - If you have flat feet, try shoes with additional arch support to see if it provides relief.

 - Padding painful areas can be helpful, but if pain persists or skin irritation develops you should have it checked.

 Our muscles and tendons lose elasticity over time and they often become tight or contracted as we move through our daily lives.
 When it comes to our feet, muscle tightness places abnormal stresses on joints, tendons, and ligaments, resulting in common conditions such as arthritis, arch pain, tendonitis, and flat feet.
-A routine stretching practice done throughout your life may be the greatest and simplest, way to avoid these nagging foot conditions.
-Try these stretches to avoid hurting your feet:
+Routine stretching practices are the best and simplest way to avoid these nagging foot conditions.
+Try these stretches to help prevent and relieve foot pain: